veeralakrishna/DataCamp-Project-Solutions-Python/README.md

 Project Description:
 ---
-This is my solution of the project from DataCamp.
+This is my solution to the project from DataCamp.

 Profile: https://www.datacamp.com/profile/veeralakrishna